danstocker-legacy/nodes/README.md

 Built-in nodes
 --------------

+Nodes comes with a number of useful node types:

+### Utilities

+- `Logger`: Logs input to console.
+- `Tagger`: Forwards input to output with the tag changed.

-### Generic
+### Forwarders

-- `SuperNode`: Groups nodes into a single node.
+Input values of these nodes are sent to the output unchanged.

+- `Batcher`: Sends input to output in batches of a given size.
 - `Noop`: Forwards input to output.
+- `Sequencer`: Forwards input following a reference order.
 - `Splitter`: Forwards input to multiple outputs.
-- `Batcher`: Sends input to output in batches of a given size.
-- `Logger`: Logs input to console.
-- `LineSplitter`: Splits input text and sends individual lines to output.
-- `Stringifier`: Sends string representation of input to output.
-- `JsonStringifier`: Sends object input to output as JSON string.
-- `Tagger`: Forwards input to output with the tag changed.
+- `Syncer`: Synchronizes inputs from multiple ports into a map on a single port.

 ### Functional

+- `ChangeFilter`: Sends input to output when it's different from the last input.
 - `Filter`: Outputs only those inputs that satisfy the specified filter callback.
 - `Mapper`: Sends mapped input to output.

+### Input / output

+- `StdErr`: Forwards input to `process.stderr`.
+- `StdIn`: Takes input from `process.stdin` and sends it to output.
+- `StdOut`: Forwards input to `process.stdout`.

+### String

-- `ChangeFilter`: Sends input to output when it's different from the last input.
+- `JsonStringifier`: Sends object input to output as JSON string.
+- `LineSplitter`: Splits input text and sends individual lines to output.
+- `Stringifier`: Sends string representation of input to output.

 ### Timing